ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 ## Recalibrate

 We wrapped our head around on this issue and started asking what can be done next.
 We started looking at our pipeline jobs architecture.
-We realized that when a pipeline runs, it aims for making a deployment.
+We realized that when a pipeline was triggered, it aimed for making a deployment.

-When we looked at our deployment pipeline scripts, we noticed that these scripts didn't demand a considerable amount of resources as their main job was preparing and running deployments such as configuring manifests and sending curl requests.
+When we looked at our deployment scripts, we noticed that these scripts didn't demand a considerable amount of resources as their main job was preparing and running deployments such as configuring manifests and sending curl requests.

 To validate our assumption, we ran a deployment job and looked at the cpu profile.